openfoodfacts/taxonomy-editor/doc/references/taxonomy-parser.md

        (with preceding comment lines)
     1. the first lines, up to the first *meaningful line* (but preceding comment lines) is the *header*
+    1. the last lines, after the last *meaningful line* in the file is the *footer*
     1. other blocks must contains at least one *entry line*.
        We call them *entry blocks*
 1. entry lines are composed of the `LC:` header,